 Paying Taxes in Namibia

 Employers and employees both contribute to social security with a 50/50 split.
 Contributions are generally 0.9% of earnings with a minimum monthly contribution of N$2.70 and a maximum of N$81.00 by each party.

 This information is provided as generally accepted information and is not intended as advisory services.

 Why Globalization Partners

-Establishing a branch office or subsidiary in Namibia to engage a small team is time consuming, expensive and complex.
+Establishing a branch office or subsidiary in Namibia to engage a small team is time-consuming, expensive and complex.
 Namibian labor law has strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners makes it painless and easy to expand into Namibia.
 We can help you hire your candidate of choice, handle HR matters and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up a foreign branch office or subsidiary.
-Our Namibia PEO and Global Employer of Record Platform provides you piece of mind so that you can focus on running your business.
+Our Namibia PEO and Global Employer of Record solution provides you peace of mind so that you can focus on running your company.